Government program initiative to solve social inequalities in the Philippines begins with these three essential values

-In the meantime, the government should never waste resources on cosmetic solutions rather on values education.
-Parents should earn respect and, in turn, teach their children submission to authority.
+In the meantime, the government should never waste resources on cosmetic solutions but rather on values education.
+Parents should earn respect and, in turn, teach their children to submit to authority.
 This is what the west lost.

 Personal progress triggeR positive social changes.

 Character training begins at home.
 If the government can help parents learn proper Biblical discipline for children, we can become a great nation.

 What happened to the Philippines?

 The Filipino Victimhood Mentality.